It is advisable to read the Quick Start Guide to help you get familiarised with Geneious Biologics before proceeding with the following tutorial.

 - Selected sequences are: Single chain (heavy)

-This operation will produce a ERR346598 (merged) Annotated & Clustered Biologics Annotator Result document in the Sequence annotation folder.
+You can leave all other sections as the default.
+Click Run to start the analysis.
+This operation will produce a full_ERR346598 (merged) Annotated & Clustered Biologics Annotator Result document in the Sequence annotation folder.

-*** The "Find liabilities" and "Annotate germline gene differences" options can cause delays on large datasets.
-If you are analyzing more than 1 million sequences, it is recommended that you leave these options off unless absolutely necessary.
+*** The "Find liabilities" and "Annotate variants from reference databases" options can cause delays on large datasets.
 The liabilities and assets box is also customisable: How to Customize Sequence Liabilities and Assets.

 Below is our introductory video on how to understand your results using the Graphs tab and the Pipeline Report tab.